thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - 21/04/24
   - added "Pop Culture" by Madeon and "You're Everything" by Georg Vogel
   - fixed a single spelling mistake in "This Side of Paradise" by Coyote Theory
+  - added "OK" by Madeon
+  - modified note for "You're Everything"